SantinesPY/SantinesPY/README.md

 I am an IT professional with over 3 years of experience in the tech industry.
 My expertise lies in data analysis using tools like Python, SQL, PostgreSQL, and MySQL.
 I have a solid understanding of the Microsoft Office suite, enabling efficient reporting and documentation.

 🌐 Web Development
-I am skilled in building web applications with Django and creating RESTful APIs using Flask.
+I am skilled in building web applications with Django and creating RESTful APIs using FastAPI.
 I am passionate about developing efficient and scalable backend systems.

 🚀 I’m always looking to learn, grow, and contribute to exciting projects.